Cooperative Software Systems provides:

 maintenance/enhancement to Tymeac and deployment of Tymeac

-- Education for companies looking to incorporate Tymeac
+- Education and service for companies looking to incorporate Tymeac

 into their software repertoire.